 1. Blood flows through the tube and into an external filtering machine before being returned to the arm via another tube.
 An external filtering machine removes the waste products from the body.

-2. This is commonly done three times a week at dialysis centers, with each session lasting around four hours.
 But the frequency and time depend upon the patient to patient depending upon the severity.
 The nephrologist usually predicts the time based on the GFR (Glomerular filtration rate).

 3. Hemodialysis involves removing blood from the body and filtering it through a membrane (dialyzer) before returning the filtered blood to the body.